Getting Started: workspace setup and first value

 When to use

 Work through this guide once when you first sign up.
-Return to it if you change your Stripe account, rebrand, or add a new team member who needs to understand the setup dependencies.
+Return to it if payment handoff setup changes, you rebrand, or a new team member needs to understand the setup dependencies.

 - Before sending your first proposal to a client.